Clotilde Betances Jaeger: Religious beliefs

-Betances Jaeger wrote in Ebenezer (April–June 1950) an article called “Educo a mi hijo” (I Educate My Son), a “biblical interpretation of David’s selfishness and paternal irresponsibility."
-In this article, Betances Jaeger advocates for the role of family in children's education.
+Betances Jaeger wrote in Ebenezer (April–June 1950) an article called "Educo a mi hijo" ("I Educate My Son"), a “biblical interpretation of David’s selfishness and paternal irresponsibility", advocating for the role of family in children's education.
 She emphasizes the role of God and religion in the strength of a family.

 Challenges to US imperialism

-Betances Jaeger was one of many Latin American feminists who saw the importance of a Panhispanic feminism “based on a shared sense of identity and struggle against US imperialism.”
+Betances Jaeger was one of many Latin American feminists who saw the importance of a Panhispanic feminism "based on a shared sense of identity and struggle against US imperialism."
 This pan-Hispanic feminist movement took place amidst a political climate where US feminists “presumed superiority and assumed leadership.”

-Betances Jaeger provided important challenges to the racist ideologies behind US feminism of the time.
-Notably in 1929, US feminist Carrie Chapman Catt condemned Latin American feminists (“South American women”) of “what she perceived to be their lack of education and lack of helpful engagement in building peaceful relations among the Americas."
-Betances Jaeger responded, along with various others, that women throughout Latin America (not only South America) had “a central conception of peace."
-Betances Jaeger further challenged that this notion of peace “promoted freedom of all the Americas and critiqued US imperialism."
+In 1929, feminist Carrie Chapman Catt condemned Latin American feminists (“South American women”) of “what she perceived to be their lack of education and lack of helpful engagement in building peaceful relations among the Americas."
+Betances Jaeger responded, along with various others, that women throughout Latin America (not only South America) had "a central conception of peace", adding that this notion of peace "promoted freedom of all the Americas and critiqued US imperialism."

 Challenges to traditional, conservative role of Hispanic women

-In Grafico, Betances Jaeger wrote a four-part series about the "New Woman," where she pushed back against Maria Mas Pozo.
+In Grafico, she wrote a four-part series about the "New Woman," where she pushed back against Maria Mas Pozo.
 Pozo perceived a role of Christianity, Catholicism, and US imperialist efforts in the oppression of Puerto Rico and the world.
 In response to Pozo, Betances Jaeger emphasized the importance of women's responsibility in fighting to improve the Puerto Rican economy in the fight to gain political independence.
 She stressed that economic issues are also women's issues.
 Betances Jaeger argued that meaningful political participation requires women to “forget about trifiling matters, social conventions, and rotten prejudices."